RPI-CSCI-2500-2016-Spring/RPI-CSCI-2500-2016-Spring.github.io/_posts/2016-03-03-assignment3-questions.md

 <a id="Q5"></a>

-#### How should we output stuff to the console in LLVM for the mm_print method?
-Should we just use printf, or is there a better command to use (especially if we don't want to deal with fancy format strings but just printing a single char or int at a time)?
+#### How should we output stuff to the console in LLVM for the `mm_print` method?
+Should we just use `printf()`, or is there a better command to use (especially if we don't want to deal with fancy format strings but just printing a single `char` or `int` at a time)?

-You can generate some code from a similar "test" program that prints strings to the console using printf().
+You can generate some code from a similar "test" program that prints strings to the console using `printf()`.